analizo/analizo/INSTALL.md

 ## Debian package

 Analizo is readily available as a Debian package.
 This package might work with Ubuntu 18.04 or upper versions as well.
-For 16.04 version see this [section](https://github.com/black-neck/analizo/blob/ubuntu_xenial_install/INSTALL.md#running-on-ubuntu-1604).
+For Ubuntu 16.04 version see this [section](#running-on-ubuntu-1604).
 Installing the Debian package has the follwing advantages:

   1. you do not have to compile anything